davnn/nearness/.github/CONTRIBUTING.md

 with `task poetry-install`.

 Note that Conda, Mamba or Micromamba is not necessary, you can use a tool of your choice to manage your Python environment.
-One benefit of using Conda is that we can override packages that are not easy to install with `pip`, for example, dependencies with GPU-support.
+One benefit of using Conda is that we can override packages that are not easy to install with `pip`.

 ## Install dependencies